-Function: The function of an advisory committeel is to assist with planning and implementation of the program, to build support for the program in the school and community and to provide a means of networking with other early childhood, education, prevention and health services professionals.
+Beloit PAT has an affiliate specific advisory committee that meets 5 times per year.
+The function of an advisory committee is to assist with planning and implementation of the program, to build support for the program in the school and community and to provide a means of networking with other early childhood, education, prevention and health services professionals.
+The committee provides support and guidance for the program, but does not have governing responsibilities.
+The affiliate supervisor schedules the meetings and works with the advisory committee chair to set the agendas.
+Standing agenda items include the sharing of data on program services and impact, as well as continuous quality improvement (CQI) projects.